 I’ve always been interested in and passionate about pregnancy, birth, babies, and reproductive health.
 After I finished graduate school in 2011, I decided to become a doula.
 I wanted to support pregnant people and their families in feeling calm and confident about their birthing and parenting choices and experiences.
 I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space for them during this life-changing transition.

 Read more about my approach to doula work here.

 I completed my DONA-approved doula training in June 2012 and attended my first two births that year.
 I became certified as a birth doula through DONA International in January 2014.
 I re-certified in January 2017.
-Since 2012, I’ve attended over 50 births in New Mexico, Virginia, and Washington DC.
+Since 2012, I’ve attended births in New Mexico, Virginia, and Washington DC.
 In 2018, I gave birth for the first time myself—at home, in downtown Albuquerque, NM.

 I support births in all settings (hospital, birth center, home) and have experience with vaginal birth after cesarean, planned cesarean birth, medically-complicated and high-risk pregnancies, and more.
 Supporting diverse families, like single parents and LGBTQI people, is important to me.

 - DONA Birth Doula Workshop with Carolyn Ogren, June 2012

 - Spinning Babies workshop with Gail Tully, November 2012

 - “When Survivors Give Birth” and comfort measures workshop with DONA founder Penny Simkin, April 2013